AI-generated

 Issues

-• Whether the respondent's act of leaving her husband and child to work in the United States and her subsequent refusal to return or communicate constitutes psychological incapacity under Article 36 of the Family Code, sufficient to declare the marriage void.
+• Psychological Incapacity: Whether the respondent's prolonged abandonment and failure to communicate constitute psychological incapacity under Article 36 of the Family Code, sufficient to declare the marriage void.

 Ruling